dropbox/zxcvbn/README.md

 * __More flexible__: zxcvbn allows many password styles to flourish so long as it detects sufficient complexity — passphrases are rated highly given enough uncommon words, keyboard patterns are ranked based on length and number of turns, and capitalization adds more complexity when it's unpredictaBle.
 * __More usable__: Use zxcvbn to build simple, rule-free interfaces that give instant feedback.
 In addition to scoring, zxcvbn includes minimal, targeted verbal feedback that can help guide users towards less guessable passwords.

-At Dropbox we use zxcvbn on our [signup page](https://www.dropbox.com/register) and change/reset password flows. zxcvbn is designed for node and the browser, but we use our [python port](https://github.com/dropbox/python-zxcvbn) inside the Dropbox desktop client, [Objective C port](https://github.com/dropbox/zxcvbn-ios) in our iOS app, and Java port (not yet open sourced) on Android.
+At Dropbox we use zxcvbn on our [signup page](https://www.dropbox.com/register) and change/reset password flows. zxcvbn is designed for node and the browser, but we use our [python port](https://github.com/dropbox/python-zxcvbn) inside the Dropbox desktop client and [Objective C port](https://github.com/dropbox/zxcvbn-ios) in our iOS app.

 [Release notes](https://github.com/dropbox/zxcvbn/releases)